huddy67/Morrill-Hudson-Portfolio/Pharmacynetworking.md

 ### Explanation

 This attack succeeds because devices within the LAN automatically trust ARP traffic without validating the source.
 The attacker exploits this behavior by sending forged ARP messages that mislead the victim into sending traffic to the attacker instead of the legitimate gateway.
-Since this activity looks identical to normal ARP communication, it is accepted without resistance.
+Since this activity looks identical to normal ARP communication, it is accepted without any problems

-Dynamic ARP Inspection (DAI) would prevent this attack by validating ARP messages against trusted IP-to-MAC bindings and blocking forged responses.
+Dynamic ARP Inspection would prevent this attack by validating ARP messages against trusted IP-to-MAC bindings and blocking incorrect responses.
 VLAN segmentation would further reduce the impact by limiting how many devices the attacker could interact with.
 Together, these controls stop the attack before traffic can be redirected.

 ---